100. Principles of Sociology. Open to freshmen and sophomores.

 389. Practicum in Sociology.
 Permission of instructor.
 May not be included in a concentration plan in sociology.
 (2-4).
 (Excl).
 Offered mandatory credit/no credit.
 (EXPERIENTIAL).
 May be repeated for a total of 8 credits.

 The practicum in sociology provides students with the opportunity for experiential learning through volunteer work in a variety of community organizations.
 Field placements for students are arranged through the programs of Project Community at the University of Michigan.
 Project Community includes the Inmate Project, the Innovative Tutorial Experience and the Medical Field Project, as well as several smaller programs which may vary each term.
 In addition to their work in the community, students keep logs of their work experience and write short papers integrating their field activities with sociological analyses.
 Speakers, weekly seminars and outside readings also are used to promote learning of general sociological principles and to broaden students' understanding of their field work.
 There is no preregistration for Soc.
-389. Interested students should contact the Project Community Office (763-3548, 2204 Michigan Union) at the beginning of the term to add Sociology 389.
+389. Interested students should contact the Project Community Office (763-3548, 2204 Michigan Union) at the beginning of the term to add Sociology 389. overrides may be picked up at the Project Community office during the period of September 6-26.
 (Chesler)

 392/Hist.
 332/Econ.
 395/Pol.
 Sci.
 395/Slavic 395/REES 395.
 Survey of the Soviet Union.
 (4).
 (SS).